Bachelor of Engineering BEng (Hons)

 TEDI-London was the brainchild of three leading names in engineering education.
 Arizona State University, King’s College London, and UNSW Sydney were already working together to tackle global problems as part of the PLuS Alliance when they saw the need for more diverse, creative-thinking engineering students.
 TEDI-London was the answer.

-Meet the ASU London
+Meet the ASU London students

 Hear what our current students like about studying at ASU London.